tinamayswinkels/eon/_services/product.md

 layout: service
 title: Product Photography
 meta-description: >-
-  Eyes of a Nomad is Emilio Kuzma, a full-time photographer specialising in fashion, swim and lifestyle in Bali, working with local and international brands.
+  We work with brands in Bali and worldwide to create stunning product photography for e-commerce and advertising campaigns that can really sell online.
 meta-keywords: product photographer in bali, book a product shoot in bali
 category: product
 featured_image: /images/pepito/eon-pepito-30.jpg
 intro-text_html: >-
-  <p>We can create stunning studio &amp; lifestyle images of your products, and will make sure you have images that can really sell online.
-From e-commerce photos, an advertising campaign or still life shots, we've got all your product
+  <p>We can create stunning studio &amp; lifestyle images of your products, and
-  photography needs covered (for brands in Bali or all over the world).&nbsp;</p>
+  will make sure you have images that can really sell online.
+From e-commerce photos, an advertising campaign or still life shots, we've got all your product photography needs covered (for brands in Bali or all over the world).&nbsp;</p>
 page_blocks:
   - _id: gallery